 Effective Date

-Generate Audit-Proof Invoice →
+Generate Free Invoice →

 1. Risk Analysis: Manual vs. System

-Operational Metric Manual (Word/Excel) Toolkit Generator
+Factor Manual (Word/Excel) Invoice Generator

 2. Anatomy of a Compliant Invoice